Belief-Contraction-Driven Active Inverse Source Localization and Characterization: Preliminaries

-where \(\phi(x, y)\) represents the field variable (e.g., concentration or temperature), with \(\alpha \nabla^2 \phi\), \(-\vec{v} \cdot \nabla \phi\), and \(S(x, y)\) accounting for diffusion, convection, and external sources, respectively.
-By tuning parameters such as the diffusion coefficient \(\alpha\), velocity \(\vec{v}\), and source term \(S(x, y)\), the CDE can describe various field phenomena, from heat conduction to pollutant transport.
+where $\phi(x, y)$ denotes the field variable (e.g., concentration or temperature), with $\alpha\nabla^2\phi$, $-\vec{v}\cdot\nabla\phi$, and $S(x, y)$ accounting for diffusion, convection, and external sources, respectively.
+The parameters, diffusion coefficient $\alpha$, convection velocity $\vec{v}$, reaction rate $k_r$, and source term $S(x,y)$, can be adapted to describe various physical phenomena, from heat conduction to pollutant dispersion.